Shi Dakai

 Shi Dakai (1 March 1831 – 25 June 1863; 石達開 (石达开, Shí Dákāi)), born in Guigang, Guangxi, also known as the Wing King (翼王五千歲 (Lord of Five Thousand Years)) or phonetically translated as Yi-Wang, was one of the most highly acclaimed leaders in the Taiping Rebellion and a poet.

 Early life

-Shi Dakai was a Hakka from Guixian, Guangxi.
+Shi Dakai was a Hakka from Gui County, Guangxi.
 He headed the family at a young age after being orphaned, and was known in the local community for his hospitality, martial skills and justice in handling local affairs.
 Shi had studied for the imperial examinations, but had failed in his attempts to pass them.

 Taiping Rebellion

 In 1849, at the age of 16, Shi was sought out by Feng Yunshan and Hong Xiuquan, and joined them in the leadership of the rebellion.
 Quickly distinguished by his brilliant tactics, skilled training of the troops and fair administration of the public funds, Shi was made commander of his own army at the age of nineteen.

 In January 1851, Hong Xiuquan and the five key leaders of the rebellion (among whom Shi was the youngest) formally established the Kingdom of Heavenly Peace in Jintian, Guangxi, with about twenty thousand followers.
 In May, the Taiping army moved into Guangxi, followed by the Qing army, who launched a fierce attack.
 At Renyi's watergate, Shi used stealth strategy to win a decisive victory with three hundred men against the enemies' five thousand.
 In August, after the Taiping conquered the city Yongan, Shi won wide admiration from the populace for his gentle rule and fair administration, people attracted by his reputation coming to join the rebellion in flocks.
 In October, Hong Xiuquan made the twenty-year-old Shi E-Wang, "Lord of the Holy Lighting".
 Shi later spearheaded the series of battles that won the city Nanjing for the Taiping, where they established their capital, to be known as Tianjing, or Heavenly Capital (天京).
 Now legendary and avowed among the Qing army, Shi was also the only Taiping commander who fought through those battles without a single defeat.
 Both friend and foe noted his kindness in treating civilians, and folk songs that commemorated his victories became popular in the lands the Taiping moved through.

 While he did notable work fortifying the capital Tianjing, Shi's most famous political accomplishment was his reform of Anqing (安慶易制).
 In 1854, Shi arrived in Anqing and undertook military and civil affairs.
 He created compassionate decrees that encouraged agriculture, lightened taxes and stimulated commerce, and insinuated local talent to create an efficient and honest bureaucracy.
 He restored the badly neglected public security by encouraging civilians to report the misbehaviours of soldiers and handing out fair punishments.
 In a few months of Shi's administration Anqing became one of the most loyal and well-managed cities of Taiping, as well as one of the best fortified.